 Museo de Bellas Artes

-Your three days in Seville finishes with a visit to one of its top cultural attractions: Museo de Bellas Artes.
+Your three days in Seville finish with a visit to one of its top cultural attractions: Museo de Bellas Artes.

 Housed in a beautiful former convent, its collection of Spanish art and sculpture ranks second only to the Prado in Madrid.
 Once inside, signs lead you on a chronological tour from the Middle Ages through to the 20th century.